timetag/timetag.github.io/docs/workflow.rst

 You create an analysis instrument in two steps:

-* Create a state diagram (https://en.wikipedia.org/wiki/State_diagram) trough which the program transitions that covers all relevant states that your analysis undergoes (left-hand side of the instrument)
+* Create a state diagram (https://en.wikipedia.org/wiki/State_diagram) through which the program transitions that covers all relevant states that your analysis undergoes (left-hand side of the instrument)

 * Create some (simple) code to define what actions should be performed upon one (or several) specific transitions (right-hand side of the Instrument Designer)

-To get a better understanding let’s first consider a simple example of a state diagram with two state before we move on to a working ETA example.
+To get a better understanding, let’s first consider a simple example of a state diagram with two state before we move on to a working ETA example.

 The states we want to consider for our abstract example are “music_playing” and “silence”.
 A transition between the states is